The best Sony portrait lenses

 |

-In the field, sharpness is excellent from the centre to the edges at f/2.8.
-The lens suffers from slight distortion, while chromatic aberrations are absent.
+In the field, sharpness is excellent from the center to the edges at f/2.8.
+The lens shows slight distortion, while chromatic aberrations are absent.
 Vignetting remains moderate at full aperture and disappears at f/4.
 Finally, the autofocus is fast and accurate, but a little noisy, which could be a problem for videographers.

-As you can see, if you have high standards for macro photography and are looking for excellent optical quality, this Zeiss will meet your expectations!
+As you can see, if you are demanding for macro photography and are looking for excellent optical quality, this Zeiss will meet your expectations!
 However, for a similar price, you can get the Sony Zeiss Sonnar T* 55mm f/1.8, which is more versatile.
-It’s up to you to decide which you prefer!
+From there, it really depends on what you need most.

 | Features | Visual |